What is OpenShell and How to Customize Windows using it?

 Running Open Shell Setup

 8. After that, follow the on-screen prompts to complete the installation.
 You will not need to make any changes or configurations.
-Simply go with the default options to install Open Shell.
+Simply proceed with the default options to install Open Shell.

-Now that you have installed Open Shell on your computer, you can customize a number of things on your PC.
-Let us start by showing you how to customize the Start Menu with Open Shell on Windows 11:
+Now that you have installed Open Shell on your computer, you can customize a number of features on your PC.
+Let’s start by showing you how to customize the Start Menu using Open Shell in Windows 11.

 1. First of all, open the Start Menu and search for Open-Shell Menu Settings.
-Open it up.
+Then, open it.

 Opening Open Shell Menu